dfinity/examples/rust/threshold-schnorr/README.md

 ### Code walkthrough
-Open the file `lib.rs`, which will show the following Motoko code that demonstrates how to obtain a Schnorr public key.
+Open the file `lib.rs`, which will show the following Rust code that demonstrates how to obtain a Schnorr public key.

 ```rust